Captain's Dinner - by Adam Cohen (Hardcover)

 Book Synopsis

 Four men in a lifeboat.
 Two weeks without food.
 One impossible choice that would reshape the boundaries between survival and murder.
-On May 19, 1884, the yacht Mignonette set sail from England on what should have been an uneventful voyage.
+"A perfect enunciation of the classic philosophical conundrum: can you sacrifice one innocent life to save many?"
+(Yann Martel, author of Life of Pi) On May 19, 1884, the yacht Mignonette set sail from England on what should have been an uneventful voyage.
 When their vessel sank in the Atlantic, Captain Thomas Dudley and his crew found themselves adrift in a tiny lifeboat.
 As days turned to weeks, they faced an unthinkable choice: starve to death or resort to cannibalism.
-Their decision to sacrifice the youngest - 17-year-old cabin boy Richard Parker - ignited a firestorm of controversy upon their rescue.
-Instead of being hailed as heroes and survivors, Dudley and his crew found themselves at the center of a landmark murder trial that would transform law and ethics forever.
-In Captain's Dinner, acclaimed legal historian and New York Times bestselling author Adam Cohen masterfully reconstructs both the harrowing weeks at sea and the sensational trial that followed.
-Through this Victorian tragedy, Cohen reveals an enduring conflict between humanity's most primal instincts and its highest moral principles, forcing readers to ask themselves: how far would they go to stay alive?
-Perfect for readers of David Grann's The Wager and Nathaniel Philbrick's In the Heart of the Sea, this haunting true story has become the classic real-life illustration of one of philosophy's greatest moral dilemmas, captivating audiences from ethics classrooms to Hollywood and inspiring countless explorations in film, television, and popular culture of humanity's most challenging question: When does survival justify murder?Review Quotes
+Their decision to sacrifice the youngest--17-year-old cabin boy Richard Parker--ignited a firestorm of controversy upon their rescue.
+Instead of being hailed as heroes and survivors, Dudley and his crew found themselves at the center of Regina v.
+Dudley and Stephens, a landmark murder trial that would establish the legal precedent that necessity cannot justify murder--a principle that continues to shape Anglo-American law today.
+In Captain's Dinner, acclaimed journalist, Pulitzer Prize juror, and New York Times bestselling author Adam Cohen masterfully depicts both the harrowing weeks at sea and the sensational trial that followed.
+"Is killing one innocent person justified if it saves the lives of three others?
+Cohen's answer--in this riveting account--reads like a thriller" (former U.S. Secretary of State Antony J. Blinken).
+Through this Victorian tragedy, Cohen reveals an enduring conflict between primal instincts and moral principles.
+This book will "make you think long and hard about what you might do to survive" (Ezekiel J. Emanuel, M.D., Ph.D., University of Pennsylvania).
+Perfect for readers of David Grann's The Wager and Nathaniel Philbrick's In the Heart of the Sea, this pulse-pounding true story has become a real-life example of one of life's greatest moral dilemmas.
+"Thoroughly researched and impeccably argued" (Martel).
+Rich with narrative detail and real-life courtroom twists, "brilliant and profound," (bestselling author Amy Chua), Captain's Dinner strikes at the heart of a question that haunts us all: When does survival justify murder?Review Quotes

 "Adam Cohen's book transports the reader to 1884 and a dingy with four shipwrecked British sailors who survive weeks at sea by becoming murderers and cannibals.
 In gripping descriptions, the book details the trial, popular response and the enduring legacy of this case for Anglo-American law.
 The story and its implications will engross you and make you think long and hard about what you might do to survive in extreme circumstances."--Ezekiel J. Emanuel, M.D., Ph.D., University of Pennsylvania